British Emperor

-Although in the past the style of British Emperor has been (retroactively) applied to a few mythical and historical rulers of Great Britain, Ireland or the United Kingdom, it is sometimes used as a colloquialism to designate either Plantagenet and Tudor caesaropapism or, more frequently, the British sovereign of the Empire of India.
+The term "emperor" has sometimes informally been retroactively applied to a few mythical and historical rulers of Great Britain, Ireland or the United Kingdom.
+It was sometimes used informally to designate either Plantagenet or Tudor caesaropapism.
+The reliable sources of British history do not use the term "British Emperor," nor did the government.
+The term "British Empire" is an unofficial designation and does not imply there was a person called "emperor."

+The term "Emperor of India" was officially a title for Queen Victoria and her successors down to 1948.
+There was never an official entity named "Empire of India."
+See British Raj for the part of India that Britain controlled.

 Mythical British kings

 The mythical British ruler King Arthur is referred to in medieval Welsh texts as ameraudur (meaning "emperor").

 The Welsh poem Geraint, son of Erbin, written in the 10th or 11th century, describes a battle at a port-settlement and mentions Arthur in passing.
 The work is a praise-poem and elegy for the 6th-century king Geraint, provides the earliest known reference to Arthur as "emperor".

 Britannic Empire

 The Britannic Empire was a short-lived breakaway state of the Roman Empire in the late Roman Period.
 It was formed as a result of the revolt by the naval commander Carausius.
 It ended when Carausius's usurper, Allectus, was defeated by the Emperor Constantius I in 296.